saaji1224/devops-notesss/tomcat/installation.md

 ```
   * manager-gui --> manager/service status/application deployment
   * admin-gui  ---> host manager
-* After we save the file now try to access the manager page from the web.
-You should be able to get login   page
+* After we save the file now try to access the manager page from the web. we should be able to get login   page

 * Try to access hostmanger from the we, still u will be getting `403`,
 because we have made a mofification in the `context.xml` file under `manager` only